siastar/MERN-List-Of-People/README.txt

+/config/keys_empty.js
+must be renamed keys.js and filled with proper db credentials

 to launch server: (from server folder)npm run server to launch client (from client folder): npm start to launch both server and client in single shell: npm run dev